-Both of the head wounds were deep enough to remove sections of the skull, as well as brain tissue from the parietal and occipital lobes.
+Both of the head wounds were deep enough to remove sections of the skull and brain tissue from the parietal and occipital lobes.
 He had no previous mental or medical history indicating previous thoughts or attempts at suicide, but he had been reported as unusually pensive during his last few days.

 8Suicide by Shotgun and Forest Fire

 The night of March 8, 2010, in Kingston, Tennessee, Victor Gordon left his home and walked a quarter of a mile (400 m) into the woods.
-He rigged up a set of bungee cords to a fallen tree, securing a shotgun at his head level, and enabling him to trigger it when he was ready.
+He rigged up a set of bungee cords to a fallen tree, securing a shotgun at his head level and enabling him to trigger it when he was ready.
 He then arranged a bag full of fire starter logs around the tree.
-After igniting the starter logs, Gordon got into position, and as the fire grew around him, he triggered the shotgun.
+Gordon got into position after igniting the starter logs, and as the fire grew around him, he triggered the shotgun.

 7Suicide by Chloroform and Razor

-Horace Wells was a dentist in the 1840s who wanted to help people who were suffering the pain and decay of rotting teeth.
-However, he was on the edge of quitting, after inflicting even greater pain from tooth extractions, which in those days were conducted without anesthetic.
-After witnessing an acquaintance who was high on nitrous oxide, or “laughing gas,” cut his leg and react with curiosity, rather than pain, Wells saw a way out of his dilemma.
+Horace Wells was a dentist in the 1840s who wanted to help people suffering the pain and decay of rotting teeth.
+However, he was on the edge of quitting after inflicting even greater pain from tooth extractions, which in those days were conducted without anesthetic.
+After witnessing an acquaintance who was high on nitrous oxide, or “laughing gas,” cut his leg and react with curiosity rather than pain, Wells saw a way out of his dilemma.

 Volunteering as a test subject to have a troublesome wisdom tooth removed, Wells took nitrous oxide from a pig’s bladder and had a friend conduct the procedure.
 Feeling minimal pain, Horace Wells celebrated.
 He continued to use the nitrous oxide method, and once he mastered the dosage, Wells demonstrated his method to dental peers in 1845.
 But the mixture was off, and the demonstration was only partially successful.
 This failure led to many dentists gaining an interest in alternative methods, using chloroform or ether, which had more side effects but appeared more effective.

 Horace Wells continued experimenting on himself and ended up addicted to chloroform.
 Celebrating overly hard on the night of his 33rd birthday, he got high on chloroform.
 His view of reality highly distorted, Wells grew paranoid and ended up throwing sulfuric acid on the faces and arms of two women on the streets of New York.
 Sent to prison, Wells requested his shaving kit, which also contained chloroform.
-On the night of January 24, 1848, Wells breathed deeply of his chloroform stash, then used his straight razor to sever the femoral artery in his left thigh.
+On January 24, 1848, Wells breathed deeply of his chloroform stash and then used his straight razor to sever the femoral artery in his left thigh.

 6Suicide by Chainsaw